Shout Out: Ace Combat: Equestria Chronicles

 Rainbow Dash: (to Fluttershy) Donít worry about me.
 Weíll return... and weíll take back our shattered skies.

-- In chapter 15, there is a flashback moment taken directly from Ace Combat 6, only that Shamrock tells Talisman about his dead little sister rather than wife and daughter, like it was done in the original.
+- In chapter 15, there is a flashback moment taken directly from Ace Combat 6: Fires of Liberation, only that Shamrock tells Talisman about his dead little sister rather than wife and daughter, like it was done in the original.

 - Chapter 18 has Lightning Bolt reading a book about four pegasi ponies who fought in a conflict together and disappeared after said conflict ended.
 The book's title?
 The Unsung War.

 - Red Cyclone's Fortress Intimidation is basically a homage to most major superweapons from Ace Combat series.
-It's located in The Valley of Kings, named after Fortress Intolerance (which Medley lampshades), has three power generators, similarly to Megalith, anti-air defense of Chandelier and finally, its tunnel is based on the one from Ace Combat 5.
+It's located in The Valley of Kings, named after Fortress Intolerance (which Medley lampshades), has three power generators, similarly to Megalith, anti-air defense of Chandelier and finally, its tunnel is based on the one from Ace Combat 5: The Unsung War.
 Oh, and the burst missiles are launched from there, too.

 - Chapter 19 is full of references in dialogs.